-You entrust Macandrew & Jenkins WS LLP with your important information and we take our responsibilities seriously.
+You entrust Macandrew & Jenkins WS Ltd with your important information and we take our responsibilities seriously.
 We are committed to protecting and respecting your personal data.

 - What is the purpose of this Privacy Statement